• Cruise amidst pristine landscapes of glaciers and icebergs

 Meet some of your fellow explorers as you become acquainted with the luxurious amenities found onboard the Silver Explorer.
 Gather in The Theatre to hear fascinating tales of adventure or to learn about the region’s endemic wildlife and remarkable nature.
 Our knowledgeable Lecture Staff members are experts in a variety of scientific fields.
 Other onboard diversions include spa treatments, a workout in the Fitness Centre, and, of course, exquisite dining experiences.

 Approaching Bear Island (Bjørnøya), whale watching is a priority.
 They are in record numbers in this area.
 As we move closer to this arctic island, we witness a kaleidoscope of thousands of sea birds diving into and out of the island’s steep cliffs.
-With our Zodiacs, we explore the rugged coastline of Bear Island, and if weather conditions are favourable, make a landing.
+With our Zodiacs, we explore the rugged coastline of Bear Island, and if weather conditions are favorable, make a landing.
 Encounter the amazing flurry of life on this barren island, now a nature reserve.
 Expedition Team will enhance your visit by providing insights to the environment, the terrain, and the wildlife that exist in these extreme conditions.

 Join us for a journey along an expansive archipelago of the Arctic Ocean woven between the North Pole and Norway.
 Svalbard is one of the last major European wilderness areas with pristine mountains, fauna, deep fjords, picturesque icebergs, and massive ice sheets.
 Our goal on this voyage is to explore the eastern and least-visited sections of Svalbard’s breathtaking and the dramatic Spitsbergen.
 Once there, we will locate wildlife and spend the maximum amount of time possible hiking on the tundra.
 Spitsbergen is home to approximately 5,000 polar bears and we hope to encounter a good number of them during our trip.